AFTERNOON STORM CHANCE, THEN A SUNNY WEEKEND

 Your First Alert Weather Forecast:

-We still have a south-southwest breeze across the area.
-That wind will gradually bring in a little bit of humidity today.
-Our high temperatures will be rising into the mid to upper 70s in most spots.

-Look for some sunshine this morning, but clouds will be increasing.
-Then, as a cool front passes through the area this afternoon, scattered showers and thunderstorms will be possible across northeast Wisconsin.
-Since most of the best jet stream energy and unstable air will pass by to our north, our severe weather outlook is only in the LOW category.
-Our scattered showers and storms will exit the area by sunset, so the evening will be dry.
+A southwest wind that has been in place for most of the day has allowed temperatures to jump into the lower 80s in many spots.
+As a front passes through this afternoon, we will see the temperatures begin to fall and also still have a chance at seeing a few showers and storms popping up.
+Since most of the storm energy and unstable air will pass by to our north, our severe weather outlook is only in the LOW category.
+Any showers and storms will exit the area by sunset, so the evening looks dry for high school football games.

 The weekend is also looking dry, with lots of sunshine.
 Highs will be in the 70s on Saturday, followed by 80s on Sunday.
 The weather should be decent for Sunday morning’s Community First Fox Cities Marathon, but the humidity will be increasing into the midday and afternoon.